ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab01.md

 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available

 In completing this lab you must also demonstrate an understanding of the following:
-* for-loops and if-else structure.
-Mentor may ask you to explain your block program
+* for-loops and if-else structure
-* pair programming - ask your mentor for feedback on how you are doing as a pair!

 # Github Resources
 * [Overview of git](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)